nickmaccarthy/python-datemath/README.md

 ## Usage

-By default datemath return an arrow date object representing your timestamp.
+If you use the `dm` function in the datemath module, we will return an arrow date object representing your timestamp.

 ```python
 >>> from datemath import dm